xmeshlab/xonefi/README.md

 and answer affirmatively to all the questions.

-To install XOneFi on Ubuntu, run the following command:
+To install XOneFi on Ubuntu Linux (18.04 or later), run the following command:

 ```
 cd install && ./install-ubuntu.sh